inessmatos/CAA_P1/README.md

 Table I

+### 3. Data preprocessing
+After analyzing the dataset in question, applying a set of data preprocessing steps was essential to guarantee data homogeneity.
+Therefore, to ensure that the input for the models had fixed dimensions, all images were first resized to a standard resolution of 224 x 224 pixels.
+Next, they were converted and normalized using the ToTensor() function of the torchvision library.
+In this way, the images were converted into arrays of floats, and the pixel values were automatically normalized to the interval [0,1].
+Finally, the dataset was divided into two subsets: the training and testing sets.
+In this case, approximately 80% (2021 examples) of the data was split into training and 20% into testing (506 examples), a common proportion.

 ## References
 [1] I. Joshi, P. Dev and G. Geetha, "Garbage Classification Using Deep Learning," 2023 International Conference on Circuit Power and Computing Technologies (ICCPCT), Kollam, India, 2023, pp. 809-814, doi: 10.1109/ICCPCT58313.2023.10245133.